jdaniel4103/CLAP/Challenge3/README.md

 1. For your import statement, using "import matplotlib.pyplot as plt" is a useful shortcut.
 2. Use numpy arrays for the data instead of python lists.
 3. Make sure to label axes and title your plot!
 4. Pay attention to units!
-Otherwise you fill find your gaussian looks more like either a delta function or a flat line instead of a gaussian!
+Otherwise you will find your gaussian looks more like either a delta function or a flat line instead of a gaussian!

 ## Constants